syrianarchive/sudanesearchive-investigations/investigations/el-obeid.md

 ![](/assets/investigations/Obeid-image30.jpg)

 *The video shows large numbers of student protestors walking along the street.
-Left: mosque, building and billboard are outlined*
+First image: mosque, building and billboard are outlined*

 From this location, geolocated by  identifying the dark screen,  protesters proceeded to another scene in a large open space surrounded by several low buildings located here: [13°11'03.1"N 30°13'05.8"E](https://www.google.com/maps/@13.1850027,30.2164268,168m/data%3D!3m1!1e3).
 The video below features student protestors turning away from the dark screen onto another square.
 The video was broadcasted live on Facebook on Monday July 29th at 10:32 am.
 This is consistent with the temporal sequence of the progress of the march.
 In addition to that, we checked [MapChecking](https://www.mapchecking.com/%2313.1850849,30.2162115;13.1852051,30.2168016;13.1847820,30.2169357;13.1846410,30.2162222;1;13.1847846,30.2172053,18) to see how many people could be in that area  and the tool shows the space could have easily fitted 3,500 people.